 Su Cho is a poet and essayist born in South Korea and raised in Indiana.
-She currently serves as Guest Editor for Poetry Magazine and lives in Lancaster, PA where she’s a Visiting Assistant Professor of English at Franklin & Marshall College.
+She currently served as Guest Editor and Consulting Editor for Poetry Magazine and lives in Lancaster, PA where she’s a Visiting Assistant Professor of English at Franklin & Marshall College.

-You can read her work in publications like Poetry, New England Review, Gulf Coast, Orion, Southeast Review, and will be anthologized in The Best American Poetry 2021 and They Rise Like a Wave: An Anthology of Asian American Women Poets.
+You can read her work in publications like Poetry, New England Review, Gulf Coast, Orion, Southeast Review, The Best American Poetry 2021, Best New Poets 2021, and They Rise Like a Wave: An Anthology of Asian American Women Poets.
 Recently, she was a finalist for the 2020 Ruth Lilly and Dorothy Sargent Poetry Fellowship awarded by The Poetry Foundation.

 Her essay, “Cleaving Translation” was the winner of Sycamore Review’s 2019 Wabash Prize for Creative Nonfiction, selected by Kiese Laymon, and nominated for a Pushcart Prize.